Hiutaky/selfpress/README.md

 ## Prerequisites

-- **Docker**: Make sure you have Docker installed.
+- **Docker**: Make sure you have Docker and Docker Compose installed.
 You can install it by following the official [Docker documentation](https://docs.docker.com/get-docker/).
 - **Bun.sh**: For running the SelfPress manager.
 [Get Bun](https://bun.sh/)

 ## Installation